mikebroberts/clojurenote/README.md

 Usage - Notes API
 ------------------------

 The usage API is split in two.
 Most of what you need is based off the Evernote [NoteStore](http://dev.evernote.com/doc/reference/javadoc/com/evernote/edam/notestore/NoteStore.Client.html).
 You can create a NoteStore with `clojurenote.note/create-note-store` and call any method using interop.
-Alternatively there a convenience functions that are the bulk of `clojurenotes.notes`
+Alternatively there are convenience functions that are the bulk of `clojurenotes.notes` .

 #### Evernote User

 Most API functions take a 'user' map as their first argument.
 The simplest way of setting this is to use the map you got from 'obtain-access-token' in the authentication phase.

-Alternatively the map must consist of the follow entries:
+Alternatively the map must consist of the following entries:

 * `:access-token` - The long access token string from the authentication phase